Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

 .. image:: ../images/sinex.png
   :alt: sine

-If you want to try this plotting yourself, install Matplotlib, and paste the following code into another python file:
+If you want to try plotting this yourself, install Matplotlib and paste the following code into another python file:

 .. code-block:: python